lsulibraries/ldl_metadata_docs/ldl_metadata_guidelines.md

     - If distinct dates of creation and publication exist for the resource, use both dateCreated and dateIssued.
 In this case, it is recommended that the publication date has the keyDate attribute
     - For a date range, repeat the date* field and use the point attributes to mark the start and end point.
     - When a date is uncertain or supplied, indicate this through the use of the qualifier attribute rather than inserting characters such as "ca.", brackets, or a question mark as part of the field contents.
     - When only a decade is known, enter a date range for the entire decade and mark the date as questionable.
 When only a century is known, enter a date range for the entire century and mark the date as questionable.
-    - Do not enter "Unknown," "No date," or similar.
-Enter an approximate year range, with a qualifier, to the best of your ability, even if only the century, e.g. 1801-1900.
+Do not enter "Unknown," "No date," or similar.
 - __Examples:__
     -